-The national GP patient survey results were published on January 2016 for the most recent data.
-The results showed the practice was performing in line with local and national averages.
-Three hundred and fifty four survey forms were distributed and 116 were returned.
-This represented a response rate of 33% or 4% of the practice's patient list.
+The national GP patient survey results were published 7 July 2016.
+The results showed the practice was performing below local and national averages.
+A total of 350 survey forms were distributed and 112 were returned.
+This was a response rate of 32% and represented approximately 2% of the practice's patient list.

-- 76% of patients found it easy to get through to this practice by phone compared to the national average of 73%. - 67% of patients were able to get an appointment to see or speak to someone the last time they tried compared to the national average of 76%.
+- 60% of patients found it easy to get through to this practice by phone compared to the Clinical Commissioning Group (CCG) average of 75% and national average of 73%. - 81% of patients were able to get an appointment to see or speak to someone the last time they tried compared to the CCG average and national average of 85%. - 76% of patients described the overall experience of this GP practice as good compared to the CCG average of 86% and national average of 85%.

-- 82% of patients described the overall experience of this GP practice as good compared to the national average of 85%. - 69% of patients said they would recommend this GP practice to someone who has just moved to the local area compared to the national average of 79%.
+• 71% of patients said they would recommend this GP practice to someone who has just moved to the local area compared to the CCG average of 79% and national average of 78%.

 As part of our inspection we also asked for CQC comment cards to be completed by patients prior to our inspection.
-We received 35 comment cards and spoke to ten patients who were all positive about the standard of care received.
-All were complimentary about the practice, staff who worked there and the quality of service and care provided.
-Patients felt that they were provided with good quality care; they were listened to and had good continuity of care as they always saw the same GPs.
+We received 19 comment cards which were all positive about the standard of care received.
+Patients said that staff were very friendly, helpful and always treated patients with respect and dignity.
+A number of the cards included positive references to staff by name.